 The AKA has created a “day pass” registration, which allows a member to register for only a day or two.
 Whatever day(s) they register for, they are allowed to attend all of the events on that day.
 The exception to this rule is the banquets (you need to purchase a banquet ticket) and the field competitions.
 All competitors in trophy events need to be registered for the full convention.

 Can I participate in the competitions at the convention?

 It depends on each competition.
-Sport kite competition both indoors and outdoors are restricted to only invited pre-qualified flyers.
-For information on qualifying, contact your regional director.
+Sport kite competition both indoors and outdoors is restricted to only invited pre-qualified flyers.
+For qualifying information, contact your regional director.

 I want to compete in only one event.
 Can I purchase the day pass or do I need to register for the entire convention?

 All those competing in any trophy event must register for the entire convention, no matter how many days they choose to attend.